 The Nano-Air from Patagonia may not be our top overall pick, but it wins outright in one important category: comfort.
 This pillowy synthetic jacket is extremely soft, stretchy, and breathable—it feels like a combination of a high-end performance piece and your favorite sweatshirt.
 Climbers and active folks love its ability to move and breathe (the FullRange insulation and stretchy shell is noticeably more breathable than the Atom LT above), and you won’t find a cozier piece for travel or daily use.

 We knock the Nano-Air down a notch because it isn’t as durable as we would like for the price.
 The super soft interior and exterior fabrics that define the jacket and make it so comfortable have a tendency to pill with heavy use, particularly around the back of the neck and sleeves.
 That being said, Patagonia has upgraded the shell to a stronger 30-denier nylon (from 20D) for 2017-2018, so we're optimistic it will hold up better over time.
-Either way, the Nano-Air still is one of favorite all-around synthetic jackets and a first-rate midlayer...
+Either way, the Nano-Air still is one of our favorite all-around synthetic jackets and a first-rate midlayer...
 Read in-depth review

 See the Men's Patagonia Nano-Air Hoody See the Women's Patagonia Nano-Air Hoody